jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/rosa/README.md

 At the time of writing, the latest version of splunk-otel-collector-chart is 0.113.0 so I specifically add 0.113.0 as the version

+* remember to replace the realm and access token in the values-one.yaml

 ```
 helm install splunk-otel-collector --version 0.113.0 splunk-otel-collector-chart/splunk-otel-collector --values values-two.yaml
 ```